x94fujo6rpg/AzurLaneFleet/README.md

 ## Update
 **2021-12-13**
 - the efficiency of the slot is now effect by ship's skill
-  - if it is altered, it will turn red
+  - if it is altered, set color to: `increase: green` / `decrease: red`
   - effect ships:
     | TW                    | JP                               | EN                      |
     | --------------------- | -------------------------------- | ----------------------- |